cnorick/curse-of-strahd-notes/Locations/Death House.md

 >
 >Flash. [[Margaret]] is wailing.
 She's begging.
 "Please.
 Please.
 Mrs. Durst.
 Not Walter.
 Anything but Walter.
 Take me.
 Mrs. Durst.
 Take me!"
 >
 >Now, in the middle altar, surrounded by what's left of her dwindling cult, [[Gustav Durst|Mr. Durst]] nowhere to be found.
 She lays baby [[Walter]] on the dais.
 She says the required words.
 She pulls out a knife.
-She p
+She complete the ritual.
+>
+>A black cloud engulfs the room.
+The cultists try to run